-MTSU will make available to the funding agency, upon request, all conflicting interests identified and how those interests were managed, reduced, or eliminated.
-(42 CFR 50.604(h); 42 CFR 50.605 (b); 42 CFR 50.605 (a)(3)(ii))
+MTSU will make available to the funding agency, upon request, all identified financial conflicts of interest and the manner in which those interests were managed.

-VI.
+VIII.
 Financial Conflict of Interest (FCOI) Training

-Public Health Services (PHS) requires that all PIs submitting proposals to PHS (such as NIH proposals) must complete FCOI training before the proposal is submitted, and at least every four (4) years thereafter.
-PIs must also complete the training in a reasonable period of time, if this policy is substantially amended in a manner that affects the requirements of the Investigator, or if it is determined that the PI has not complied with this policy or with a management plan related to their activities.
+Public Health Services (PHS) requires that all Investigators submitting proposals to PHS complete FCOI training before engaging in research, at least every four (4) years thereafter, and immediately under these prescribed circumstances:

-PIs submitting to other federal agencies will be required to take the FCOI training, if they have disclosed a financial conflict of interest.
-If the VPR determines that a PI has a financial conflict of interest that has not been disclosed, the Investigator will be required to complete the FCOI training.
+Institutional Financial Conflict of Interest policies change in a manner that affects Investigator requirements

+An Investigator is new to an Institution

+An Institution finds that an Investigator is not in compliance with the Institution’s Financial Conflict of Interest policy or management plan.

+Investigators submitting to other federal agencies will take the FCOI training as required by the agency.
+Training will inform the Investigator about the federal FCOI regulations and the University FCOI policy, and describe the Investigator’s responsibilities to disclose significant financial interests under the policy.